 Our approach to the admissions process is holistic; we consider all that each applicant has to offer, rather than making decisions based on any single factor.
 Completed applications are reviewed on a rolling, space-available basis beginning in mid-January.
 Applications are considered complete when the online application has been completed and submitted, and all required supporting documentation has been received.
 Students are encouraged to submit all required items in a timely manner as enrollment will be limited.
-The program follows a cohort model, with classes beginning in May.
+The program follows a cohort model, with classes beginning in the fall semester.

 In addition to the completed application, admissions requirements include the following: